Question: How do you isolate nuclei from snap-frozen tissue for 3’ gene expression profiling?

-Prior to the development of the Chromium Nuclei Isolation Kit, 10x Genomics did not have any in-house protocols for nuclei isolation from frozen tissues.
-Alternatively, if not using the Chromium Nuclei Isolation Kit, 10x would guide customers to a protocol for nuclei isolation from frozen tissues that some 10x customers have had success with.
+Prior to the development of the Chromium Nuclei Isolation Kit, 10x Genomics did not have any in-house demonstrated protocols for nuclei isolation from frozen tissues.
+If not using the Chromium Nuclei Isolation Kit, there is a protocol for nuclei isolation from frozen tissues that some 10x customers have had success with.
 It is the "Frankenstein protocol" on the 10x Community site.

 Note: Customer-Developed protocols are provided for general information only and are NOT directly supported, endorsed, or certified by 10x Genomics.